-Fast Joint Reconstruction of Dynamic R2^{} and Field Maps in functional MRI
+Fast Joint Reconstruction of Dynamic R_2^ and Field Maps in Functional MRI

-Valur T. Olafsson, Student Member, IEEE, Douglas C. Noll, Member, IEEE, and Jeffrey A. Fessler Fellow, IEEE
+Valur T. Olafsson, Student Member, IEEE, Douglas C. Noll, Member, IEEE, and Jeffrey A. Fessler, Fellow, IEEE

-Abstract-Blood oxygen level dependent (BOLD) functional MRI (fMRI) imaging is conventionally done by reconstructing T_2^ -weighted images.
+Abstract-Blood oxygen level dependent (BOLD) functional magnetic resonance imaging (fMRI) is conventionally done by reconstructing T_2^ -weighted images.
 However, since the images are unitless they are nonquantifiable in terms of important physiological parameters.
 An alternative approach is to reconstruct R_2^ maps which are quantifiable and have comparable BOLD contrast as T_2^ -weighted images.
 However, conventional R_2^ mapping involves long readouts and ignores relaxation during readout.
 Another problem with fMRI imaging is temporal drift/fluctuations in off-resonance.
 Conventionally, a field map is collected at the start of the fMRI study to correct for off-resonance, ignoring any temporal changes.
-Here we propose a new fast regularized iterative algorithm that jointly reconstructs R_2^ and field maps for all time frames in fMRI data.
+Here, we propose a new fast regularized iterative algorithm that jointly reconstructs R_2^st and field maps for all time frames in fMRI data.
 To accelerate the algorithm we linearize the MR signal model, enabling the use of fast regularized iterative reconstruction methods.
 The regularizer was designed to account for the different resolution properties of both R_2^ and field maps and provide uniform spatial resolution.
 For fMRI data with the same temporal frame rate as data collected for T_2^ -weighted imaging the resulting R_2^ maps performed comparably to T_2^ -weighted images in activation detection while also correcting for spatially global and local temporal changes in off-resonance.

-Index Terms-fMRI, R_2^ , field map, joint reconstruction, linear approximation, magnetic field drift correction, physiological noise correction.
+Index Terms-Field map, functional magnetic resonance imaging (fMRI), joint reconstruction, linear approximation, magnetic field drift correction, physiological noise correction, R_2^ .